Mayurji/mayurji.github.io/_posts/2020-10-02-list-vs-tuples.md

 ```
 Both the lists and tuples have their pros and cons.
 It is important to understand their properties like overallocation in the list and immutability & resource caching in the tuple.

-I hope you liked reading the article.
+If you've liked this post, please don't forget to subscribe to the newsletter.

 ### Reference